LCC-CIT/CS296N-CourseMaterials/Labs/Lab01-Validation/Lab1Instructions-Validation.md

 ### Production Version

 1. In the "online text" for the Moodle assignment:
-    - Report of what you did in part 1.
-    - Paste a link to your GitHub repository and branch for part 2.
+    - Paste a link to your GitHub repository and branch for this lab.
-2. Upload the code review document containing a review of your code.
+2. Upload the code review document containing a review another student did of your code, with your comments describing what you changed or fixed.

 ------

-Written by Brian Bird, Lane Community College, Fall 2017, revised Winter 2021
+Written by Brian Bird, Lane Community College, Fall 2017, revised Winter 2022

 ------